maherharb/MATE-T580/project_info.md

 5 | Performing deep learning with `keras` |
 6 | Applying principal component analysis to reduce dimensionality of a wide dataset |
 7 | Demonstrating how to deal with Big data in R |
+8 | Performing network analysis and visualizing a network |
+9 | Performing machine learning on videos, images, or audio files |

 The above is a preliminary list.
 Students are welcome to propose a topic not included in the list above.